MrJimmo/ToolsAndUtilities/PlaylistTool/Readme.md

 Below are pictures and tables to try and help explain the processing...

-All files sorted by length, descending:
+All files sorted by length, descending:<br>
 ![img](./content/AllFilesSortedLengthDescending.png)<br>
 Figure A<br>
 _Long files colored Orange to illustrate_